AliShahSafdari/math-magicians/README.md

 ### Key Features <a name="key-features"></a>

--  This project just make desing the UI of caltulator
+-  This project make desing the UI of caltulator
+- This project make the logic of the caltulator

 ## 🚀 Live Demo <a name="live-demo"></a>
 - [Live Demo Link](Coming soon)